 Limited range of connectivity options

 In earlier stages of digitisation, many organisations didn’t give enough weight to the connectivity potential of candidate systems, scoring them instead on publishing capabilities alone.
-As a result, their websites have poor connectivity options, forcing developers to “hack” solutions and code against best practice.
+As a result, their websites have poor connectivity options, forcing developers to “hack” solutions and code against best practices.

 In contrast, modern CMSs have an open architecture, offering a wide range of integration tools to developers.
-The architecture safeguards best practice whilst allowing organisations to combine data from multiple systems.
+The architecture safeguards best practices whilst allowing organisations to combine data from multiple systems.
 In a hyper-connected environment, it is essential that your CMS is flexible enough to deliver your digital strategy without compromising quality.

 Concerns about security and data protection